reubenmiller/nodered-demo/README.md

 **Warning**

-The project is configured to only work with nodered 3.1 and higher!
+The project is only works with nodered 3.1 and higher!

 ### About